Wain13/linux-administration/scripts/shebang.md

 ## #!

-**Shell scripts must have the Read permission bit set as well as Execute**
+### Shell scripts must have the Read permission bit set as well as Execute

-e.g.
+examples

 - #!/usr/bin/python
 - #!bash